 Rehabilitation of the previously extracted Stage 7 areas has commenced where the area is not used for water management.
-However, most of Domain 2 has not been rehabilitated as extraction was only completed in December 2020 and much of the area is covered by the processing area.
+Recently, the western water management dam has been filled allowing rehabilitation of this area to commence.
+It is planned to fill the northern part of the eastern water management dam and extend the southern part to further offset the dam from the river.
+Most of Domain 2 has not been rehabilitated as extraction was only completed in December 2020 and much of the area is covered by the processing area.
 Completed vegetation is primarily pasture species (with some weeds currently present).
 Parts of the previously extracted Stage 7 areas will be rehabilitated to River-flat Eucalypt Forest.
 The remainder of this domain will be rehabilitated to grazing.